 We believe that no other disease area holds as much need or as much promise for medical breakthroughs as neuroscience.
 Our focus on neuroscience, our deep scientific expertise and our courage to take risks make us leaders in the research and development of medicines to transform neuroscience to benefit society.

-The Biogen Foundation is excited to be launching the STAR Initiative – a coordinated funding strategy, investing $10 million over four years - designed to help catalyze the development of local STEM ecosystems in Cambridge and Somerville.
+The Biogen Foundation launched the STAR Initiative in 2018 – a coordinated funding strategy, investing $10 million over four years – designed to help catalyze the development of local STEM ecosystems in Cambridge and Somerville.

 STAR - which stands for Science, Teacher support, Access and Readiness - is intended to strengthen and support the educational landscapes in these cities by helping increase access to STEM resources and opportunities for students most underrepresented in STEM college or career pathways.

 While employment in STEM fields is growing and projected to continue growing, students from under-resourced communities are disproportionately unexposed to and unprepared for STEM careers.
 Enrichment opportunities that prepare young people for success in STEM education are limited, and primarily directed towards students already equipped with strong academic skills and access to professional networks.

 The Foundation’s STAR initiative addresses this disparity by supporting the development a coordinated ecosystem of organizations that help low-income students develop and sustain their interest in STEM, gain necessary STEM exposure and enrichment opportunities, and successfully transition into post-secondary education in pursuit of STEM careers.

 The STAR model is based on research of what students need to be successful in STEM, and the growth of a national STEM ecosystem-building movement: